Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 9

-The PHP installations in ServBay also typically have the Redis extension pre-installed.
+ServBay’s PHP versions typically come with the Redis extension pre-installed.

-To demonstrate how FuelPHP interacts with database and cache services, let's add some sample code.
+To illustrate how FuelPHP communicates with database and cache services, let’s add some sample code.

-FuelPHP provides the Oil tool for managing database migrations, which let you version-control your database schema.
+FuelPHP offers the Oil tool for managing database migrations—a way to version and control your database schema.

 Create a Migration File